Medical Policy: 02.02.11

 Ambulatory event monitors (AEMs) were developed to provide longer periods of monitoring.
 In this technique the recording device is either worn continuously or activated only when the patient experiences symptoms or is carried by the patient and applied and activated when symptoms are present.
 The recorded EKGs are then stored for future analysis or transmitted by telephone to a receiving station, such as a doctor's office, hospital, or cardiac monitoring service, where the EKGs can then be analyzed.
 AEMs can be used for extended periods of time, typically up to a month until the patient experiences symptoms.

-Several different types of Ambulatory Event Monitors are available:
+Several different types of Ambulatory Event Monitors are available.
+These are available in self-activated and auto-activated models:

-These devices are carried by the patient and applied to the precordial area via non-gel electrodes when the symptoms are occurring or, alternatively, a recording device may be worn on the wrist and then activated when symptoms are present.
+- Noncontinuous devices with memory - These devices are carried by the patient and applied to the precordial area via non-gel electrodes when the symptoms are occurring or, alternatively, a recording device may be worn on the wrist and then activated when symptoms are present.
 The limitation of these devices is that an arrhythmia of very short duration would be difficult to record.
 In addition, noncontinuous devices require reasonable dexterity on the part of the patient to apply the device correctly during a symptomatic period.
 This is a particular limitation if the patient is incapacitated during symptomatic periods.
-(The Zio Event Card and the REKA E100)
+(The Zio Event Card and the REKA E100).

 Implantable continuous “memory loop” devices